cody-hou/cody-hou.github.io/_pages/about.md

 In my free time I enjoy landscape photography, road cycling, Japanese variety shows, and messing around with computers.
 My current fixes are:

-* Hiking New England as much as I can to see all the good views
+* 🥾 Hiking New England as much as I can to see all the good views
-* Night sky/Milky Way photography
+* 📝 Blogging with Jekyll and GitHub Pages
-* Blogging with Jekyll and GitHub Pages
+* 💻 Mastering and customizing Vim
-* Baking the perfect banana bread
+* 🆕🎮 Stardew Valley
-* Replaying Minecraft and Skyrim
+* 🆕⛩️ Rewatching anime
-* Attaining proficiency in using Vim
+* 🆕⌨️ Custom mechanical keyboards (just bought a bunch of parts and will post when I get it built!)